 It helps to stabilize blood sugar level like the licorice tea and controls craving thereby reducing appetite.
 Although Siberian ginseng tea is excellent for the body, people with high blood pressure or with a history of high blood pressure should limit its intake, or preferably avoid it altogether and find other alternatives.
 You will find it in Asian grocery and herbal stores.

-Herbal appetite suppressant teas are beneficial, but you need to be careful how you take them as some may have adverse side effects because they contain biologically active ingredients that may be harmful to health in some cases.
+Herbal appetite suppressant teas are beneficial, but you need to be careful how you take them as some may have adverse side effects because they contain biologically active ingredients that may be harmful to health in large amounts in some cases.
 This is why it is important you talk to your doctor before using any of these herbal suppressant teas or start a weight loss program based on them.

 Skinny Piggies are natural supplement gummies that help curb appetite in a very basic and natural way.
 They contain a natural blend of agar-agar and gelatin that expand in the stomach to form a smooth gel making you feel fuller and eating less food.
 Chew and swallow one Skinny Piggy with a full glass of water 30 minutes before eating a meal.
 You will soon notice that you're eating less, feeling fuller for longer periods and are not craving junk food.